BradGreig/21CMMC/README.md

 Latest release: 24/06/2016
 - Added support of observational priors
 - Added a fourth parameter (power-law index) for mass-dependent ionising efficiency
+- Mock observation and noise files no longer need to be binned the same (now interpolated)

 21CMMC is a fast and efficient Python sampler of the semi-numerical reionisation simulation code 21cmFAST.
 It can recover constraints on astrophysical parameters from current or future 21 cm EoR experiments, accommodating